evernym/verity/README.md

 ##### Set 'Debugger Mode' to 'Attach to remote JVM'
 ##### Set 'host' to localhost and 'port' to the local port you chose when setting up ssh forwarding (i.e. 5005, 5006 from the examples above)
 ##### Set breakpoints
-##### Click the debug symbol next to the run script and do what it takes for the remote service to hit your breakpoints.
+##### Click the "debug" symbol next to the run script and do what it takes for the remote service to hit your breakpoints.
 Integration tests, Verity UI, Verity SDK, and Connect.Me are typically used to do so.

 ## Coding Conventions
 ### Error Handling